chameleon-system/chameleon-base/UPGRADE-7.2.md

   - replace `->fetchAll(` with `->fetchAllAssociative(`
   - replace `->fetchArray` with `->fetchNumeric(`
   - replace `->fetchAssoc` with `->fetchAssociative(`
+-  `framework.session.cookie_samesite: lax` added to `src/CoreBundle/Resources/config/project-config.yaml`
+- translation files moved to `translations/` (from `src/Resources/translations/` or `src/Resources/<BundleName>/translations/`) in the project or a bundle.
+Inside bundles `Resources/translations/` ist still supported but no longer recommended.
 This list might not be complete.
 Also take a look at the official Symfony migration documentation: https://github.com/symfony/symfony/blob/5.4/UPGRADE-5.0.md